2007 United States Grand Prix: Race

 Lewis Hamilton, on the pole, sped off the grid.
 Fernando Alonso stayed close behind, followed by the Ferraris.
 The drama in turn one was in the middle of the pack.
 Vettel ran wide and lost places, but escaped damage.
 Ralf Schumacher, who started in 12th, turned in late, and ended up crashing into David Coulthard, who he had started alongside.
 Jenson Button and Nico Rosberg, 13th and 14th respectively, escaped but Rubens Barrichello got caught up.
 Schumacher was out on the spot, while Coulthard and Barrichello limped back to the pits and retired.

-Also, Kimi Räikkönen was caught by Nick Heidfeld and Heikki Kovalainen.
+Later, Kimi Räikkönen was caught by Nick Heidfeld and Heikki Kovalainen.
 Up front, the top four were running strongly until the pit stops came around.
 The top four all went in early, soon followed by Heidfeld in the BMW Sauber, leaving sixth place qualifier Kovalainen in first.
 He led five laps, and Hamilton then regained the lead (Alonso and Massa led one lap each).

 Despite a mid-race challenge from team-mate Fernando Alonso, in which the two McLaren drivers were racing side-by-side for the lead down the main straight, Hamilton maintained the lead to win his second-ever Formula One Grand Prix race, the other victory being in the previous event at Montreal.
 This marked McLaren's first 1-2 finish at the circuit and their first win at Indianapolis since Mika Häkkinen's final Grand Prix win in 2001.

 Takuma Sato spun off at turn 3 after managing to pass Adrian Sutil.
 Sato had been due a drive-through penalty for overtaking under yellow flags, but this was changed to a 10-place grid penalty for the next race.

 There were also three mechanical retirements – Nico Rosberg in the Williams suffered an engine failure with only five laps to go, while BMW Sauber's Nick Heidfeld and Toro Rosso's Vitantonio Liuzzi also retired from the race due to mechanical failure.